tugraz-isds/spcd3/README.md

 - d3-scale
 - d3-transition

-In addition to D3, the following JavaScript library are used:
+In addition to D3, the following JavaScript library is used:

 - [xml-formatter](https://github.com/chrisbottin/xml-formatter#readme):
   To prettify the SVG file of the parallel coordinate plot for download.